Inside former Home and Away star's fall from grace

 Felix Dean appeared at Central Local Court on Tuesday via AVL from John Moroney Correctional Centre, where his lawyer Elliott Rowe entered pleas of guilty for several violent charges.

-The former Home And Away actor, known for playing the role of "VJ" on the Channel 7 show between 2007 and 2014, was arrested in October last year after he assaulted a Surry Hills tobacco shop owner with a hammer.
+The former Home And Away actor, known for playing "VJ" on the Channel 7 show between 2007 and 2014, was arrested in October last year after he assaulted a Surry Hills tobacco shop owner with a hammer.

-Dean pleaded guilty to charges of affray, shoplifting less than A$2000, being armed with intent to commit an indictable offence, destroying or damaging property, assault with intent to rob, assaulting an officer and not complying with Covid-19 direction.
+Dean pleaded guilty to charges of affray, shoplifting less than A$2000 ($2000), being armed with intent to commit an indictable offence, destroying or damaging property, assault with intent to rob, assaulting an officer and not complying with Covid-19 direction.

-Court documents reveal Dean was intoxicated in Newtown with a friend about 7pm when he urinated outside the window of a resident who noticed and asked what he was doing.
+Court documents reveal Dean was intoxicated in Newtown with a friend about 7pm when he urinated outside the window of a resident who asked what he was doing.

 Dean laughed and said "do you want to fight?" and the man threatened to call the police, before the 24-year-old picked up an empty alcohol bottle and hauled it at the building, shattering a window.